PART 4: FLIGHT ATTENDANCE

 “Maybe.”
 There was a rather long pause, as Carrie wrestled to get the next few words out.
 “Thank you, Frank.
 I guess I couldn’t have faced her alone after all.”

 Frank nodded back.
 “No problem,” he asserted, smiling again.
-Carrie then proceeded to slap him lightly across the cheek.
+Carrie proceeded to slap him lightly across the cheek.
 “Ow!
-What the heck was that for?!”
+What the heck was that for?”

 “The roundabout comment you made about acts of physical violence,” Carrie concluded, taking a second to appreciate the irony behind her reaction.
-“I keep people at arm’s length for a reason, and if mama had connected your remark to my yammering about being her daughter, it could have blown everything!”
+“If Mom had connected it to my yammering about being her daughter, it could have blown everything!”

 Yet she really didn’t feel as angry with Frank about that as she felt she should be.
-Kicking him no longer even felt like an option.
-Was she getting soft?
+She had even regressed back to simple slapping as a way of keeping the guy at arm’s length.

 “Well, apparently THAT part of the discussion never got through,” Frank grumbled in reply.
 He turned to the time machine.
 “So, putting that aside, are we ready to go back to the present?”